-Objective: This major prepares students who want to be seriously involved in philosophic study either as a primary discipline or as foundational work for related studies.
-It will prepare students for graduate work in philosophy, religion, bioethics, law, and other fields.
+Objective: This major is for students who want to be seriously involved in philosophic study either as a primary discipline or as foundational work for related studies.
+Graduates will be prepared for, and able to pursue, graduate work in philosophy, ethics, religion, law, and related fields.